Is the Trinity Doctrine Taught in 1 Peter, or Contradicted?

 “Investigating the time and circumstances that the Spirit of Christ within them indicated when it testified in advance to the sufferings destined for Christ” (1 Peter 1:11 NAB).
 Trinitarians claim that “the Spirit of Christ” indicating things means it is a person.
 Many translation use “he” rather than “it.”
 However, “it” is the more accurate translation, as also rendered in the NRSV, and KJV.
 Additionally, Trinitarians overlook the very next verse, which talks about “the good news” which was “preached to you [through] the holy Spirit sent from heaven” (1 Peter 1:12 NAB).
 “The holy Spirit” was “sent from heaven,” by God.
 “No slave is greater than his master nor any messenger greater than the one who sent him” (John 13:16 NAB).
 Thus, the Trinitarian imagined “God the Holy Spirit,” the third part of the Trinity, is not supported by this text, nor by any other scripture in the Bible.

 “You call on a Father who judges each person’s work impartially” (1 Peter 1:17 NIV).
-The fact is that Christians should pray to the Father (Matthew 6:9), and not the Son, or the holy spirit, and that the Father is the ultimate judge, not the Son (Hebrews 12:23), not the Trinity, are made plain here.
+The facts made plain by this scripture are that, (1) Christians should pray to the Father (Matthew 6:9), and not the Son, or the holy spirit, and (2) that the Father, “God”, is the ultimate “judge of all”, not the Son (Hebrews 12:23), not the Trinity, not the holy Spirit, are made plain here.

 “You were redeemed . . . with the precious blood of Christ” (1 Peter 1:18,19 NIV).
-Christ’s sacrificial death again is emphasized, reinforcing the fact that he can’t be God, since God cannot die (Habakkuk 1:12).
+Christ’s sacrificial death again is emphasized, reinforcing the fact that he can’t be God, since God cannot die (Habakkuk 1:12 NIV).
 The Bible never says that God died for our sins.

 “He was chosen before the creation of the world” (1 Peter 1:20 NIV).
 Did Christ choose himself?
 No, not at all!
 “As you come to him, the living Stone—rejected by humans but chosen by God and precious to him” (1 Peter 2:4 NIV).
-God the Father did the choosing of Jesus, not the other way around, which proves the Father’s complete control, and that Jesus is very precious to his Father.
+God the Father did the choosing of Jesus, not the other way around, which proves the Father’s complete control, and that Jesus is very precious to his Father who is his superior.
 These thoughts from the scriptures are in direct conflict with the Trinity dogma.

 “Through him you believe in God, who raised him from the dead and glorified him, and so your faith and hope are in God” (1 Peter 1:21 NIV).
 We go through Christ (John 14:6) to believe in, pray to, and serve, Almighty God.
-God brought Jesus back to life and exalted him, and our ultimate faith and hope are in God the Father.
+God brought Jesus back to life (Acts 2:32), and exalted him, and our ultimate faith and hope are in God the Father through Jesus.
 All this clearly proves God Almighty’s superiority over his Son, thus devastating the Trinity dogma!

 “He entrusted himself to the one who judges justly” (1 Peter 2:23 NIV).
-This definitely shows Jesus’ submission to his Father (Luke 23:46).
+This definitely shows Jesus’ submission to his Father, whom he called “my God” (Luke 23:46).
+Anyone, including Jesus, who has a God over him cannot be God.

 “After being made alive” (1 Peter 3:19 NIV).
 This again emphasizes that Christ was “made alive,” after being “dead” (Revelation 1:18), by being resurrected by Almighty God the Father (Acts 2:32).

 “It saves you by the resurrection of Jesus Christ, who has gone into heaven and is at God’s right hand” (1 Peter 3:21,22 NIV).
 God resurrected the dead Jesus, so God the Father is obviously superior, which is also emphasized by the fact that Jesus “is at God’s right hand”.
-This is also highlights their separateness.
+This is also highlights their separateness, as well as the fact that Jesus cannot be God, since he’s at God’s right hand.

 “So that in all things God may be praised through Jesus Christ” (1 Peter 4:11 NIV).
 Jesus’ role as mediator is again emphasized here.
 Christians must go through Jesus to get to God (John 14:6).
 There is no other way to get to God, so clearly the Almighty God the Father is the one who is supreme over all, including Christ.